google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 is hidden.
 This happens when screen lock is active or when you switch tabs for instance.

+As most mobile browsers now offer controls outside of the browser that allow resuming a paused video, I recommend you set this behaviour only if user is allowed to play in the background.

     document.addEventListener('visibilitychange', function() {
       // Pause video when page is hidden. if (document.hidden) {